Girl Scouts Go Hostelling

 Girl Scouts love to travel!
 We hear that statement over and over from girls and their leaders at our hostels across the country.

 We want to show you what is so exciting about hostelling for Girl Scouts.
 Troop leaders will find hostel stays are easy to plan, affordable and fun.
-Girls find hostels to be a great place to build friendships, develop a sense of community and meet international travelers. will help you make your reservation and can assist you in planning activities.
+Girls find hostels to be a great place to build friendships, develop a sense of community and meet international travelers.
+Group Sales will help you make your reservation and Programming Staff can assist you in planning activities.
 What are hostels?

 Hostelling International USA (HI-USA) works with Girl Scouts USA (GSUSA) to make sure our network meets the needs of Girl Scouts today, from meeting Safety-Wise standards to providing meaningful activities for girls.
 To learn more about our Girl Scout ready hostels and the unique opportunities each offers click the Girl Scout Ready Hostels tab above.

 Beat the Winter Blues with Plans for a summer getaway to cape cod!